 The School of Physics at the University of Melbourne enjoys an internationally respected reputation for its research excellence, broad-based undergraduate courses, and challenging and rewarding postgraduate experience.

 It is an exciting time to be studying physics in the 21st century: it is an enabling science that expands our knowledge of the Universe and underpins new technologies that benefit our society.
 Our programs in astrophysics, theoretical particle and experimental particle physics explore questions relating to the origin, evolution and fate of our universe.

 Our School studies matter and light interactions, particularly in advanced materials utilising diamond and silicon, quantum information science, photonics, nanoscale imaging and nanoelectronics, and hosts interdisciplinary teams of physicists, biologists and chemists studying biological molecules.

 Physics is taught at an Undergraduate level through the Bachelor of Science program and at a postgraduate level through Masters and PhD programs.
 The School leverages its broad physics expertise to enhance the Physical Sciences experience of students.

 The School of Physics is committed to providing support and resources to create an equitable environment for all members of the department, including students at all levels and visitors.
-This includes, through improving the understanding of unconscious bias and its impact through training, and working with the Faculty of Science Diversity and Inclusion committees to create and implement faculty-wide initiatives.
+This includes improving the understanding of unconscious bias and its impact through training and working with the Faculty of Science Diversity and Inclusion committees to create and implement faculty-wide initiatives.

 Professor Stuart Wyithe